AlexanderBowers/Phase_2_Project/README.md

 to do for today

 alex
-party leader can delete members if party leader leaves delete group party leader can decide group is full
+party leader can delete group

 riley
-adding items to raids - faker list? flesh out user - profile picture, contact info, etc add groups to user profile
+add groups to user profile

-remove from index; display on user's profile
+add drops to profile